-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 Photo, Erik Putz.

-We swap out the mayo filling for avocado.
+We swapped out the mayo filling for avocado.
 Topped with a slice of cucumber, cilantro and sesame seeds, this retro appetizer is social-media worthy.
 Get this avocado devilled eggs recipe.

 6. Shrimp avocado and mango salad rolls